 It is well known that the optimal sampling density is

-which is not achievable, presuming known $P_{n}.$ This optimal sampling density produces the zero variance estimator $P_{n}$ itself with $L=1.$ However approximating $p_{opt}\left( x_{1}^{n}\right) $ sharply at least on the first $k$ coordinates for large $k$ produces a large hit rate for the Importance sampling procedure, and pushes the Importance factor towards 1.
+which is not achievable since it presumes a known $P_{n}$.
+This optimal sampling density produces the zero variance estimator $P_{n}$ itself with $L=1$.
+However approximating $p_{\mathrm{opt}} ( x_{1}^{n} ) $ sharply at least on the first $k$ coordinates for large $k$ produces a large hit rate for the importance sampling procedure, and pushes the importance factor toward 1.